 Mozilla does not have its own internal implementation of SPNEGO.
-Instead, it leverage system libraries that provide SPNEGO: SSPI on Microsoft Windows, and GSS-API on Linux, Mac OSX, and other UNIX-like systems.
+Instead, it leverages system libraries that provide SPNEGO; SSPI on Microsoft Windows, and GSS-API on Linux, Mac OSX, and other UNIX-like systems.

 The Mozilla implementation of SPNEGO can be found under

 Mozilla also supports raw NTLM authentication using an internal implementation (based on the documentation provided by Eric Glass) that supports NTLMv1/LMv1 and NTLM2 Session Key modes.
 As of Mozilla 1.7, there is no support for NTLMv2/LMv2.
 This is mainly due to the fact that NTLMSSP does not provide a means to negotiate use of NTLMv2/LMv2.